 A step-by-step guide for how to access Purple Briefcase, SUNY Broome’s Job Board Platform- containing on-campus and work study positions.

 Questions on how to find positions on-campus?
-Schedule an appointment with Student Employment Coordinator, Jessica Mitchell, using the above link to Starfish.
+Schedule an appointment with your Career Coach.

 Utilize this worksheet to reflect on your career competencies, where you currently excel and where you would like to grow!
 These are great things to consider when searching for a position.
 (For example, if you would like to experience learning better professional communication skills, seek out a position that will give you that experience).